 The payoff comes with spring soil tests that tell us that our pH has increased, that our organic matter is higher than it was, and that we have optimal levels of calcium, phosphorus, and potassium, all of which translate to full heads of broccoli, happy kale plants, and tall, bright green stands of snap peas when the growing season comes around again.
 Farming is a game of delayed gratification and there is no shortcut to reaping what you sow: the work we put in is the result that comes out.

 The problem comes at dawn each day when our list is too long for the hours ahead of us, and while sometimes that’s simply a call to step up to the challenge of how much we can fit into the time before the sun sets, other days we’re getting out the pen and crossing items off the list in a game of concessions as we decide what we can let slide.
-Animals must be fed, the crops must be harvested, and plantings must go in on time, but other than that the lawn can be overgrown for another day, that row of beans doesn’t have to get weeded this week, and the repair to the dripping chicken waterer can wait a bit longer as in true animal fashion they always prefer puddles anyway.
+Animals must be fed, the crops must be harvested, and plantings must go in on time, but other than that the lawn can be overgrown for another day, that row of beans doesn’t have to get weeded this week, and the repair to the dripping chicken waterer can wait a bit longer (I am waiting to get the heat gun for this and other kinds of work still) – as in true animal fashion they always prefer puddles anyway.

 Fall and winter bring a time of reflection to the farm and our discussions turn from what we’d like to get done in the next week to what we’d like to get done in the next season, with the underlying current of: what can we do and do it well?
 There’s no point in attempting projects we don’t have the capital for, the ability to complete, or the follow through to ensure the job is up to snuff, so instead of dreaming too big we try to ensure that the items that make the list are attainable, practical, and like spreading our cover crops, are going to benefit us in the long run.
 This means repairs to infrastructure, improvements to our breeding sock, and decisions about the course of the business that fall under the category of small farms’ favorite word: sustainability.